OpenHack/openhack.github.com/albuquerque/index.markdown

 ### Info

-OpenHackABQ's next meetup will be taking place on **Thursday July 16, 2015** at FatPipe ABQ starting at 6:00pm.
+OpenHackABQ's next meetup will be taking place on **Thursday August 20, 2015** at FatPipe ABQ starting at 6:00pm.

 OpenHackABQ's purpose is to offer a space where people of any skill level and interest can get together to develop and design.